gadimbaylisahil/devdocs/docs/bash/cheatsheet.md

 5. cd
 6. printf

-`which/type command` will tell you what it is.
+`which|type command` will tell you what it is.

 ## quotes

-single quotes will not expand variables while double quotes will.
+Single quotes will not expand variables while double quotes will.

 Thus, `echo: 'home: $HOME'` will return `echo: $HOME`